argonlefou/Hotd3pc_ArcadeMod/README.md

 ## Mod Configuration

-* From the previously unzipped folder, run the `Hotd3Arcade_Config.exe` tool.
+* From the previously unzipped folder, run the `Hotd3Arcade_Config.exe` tool. :warning: **You may have to run it as Administrator** :warning:
 * Set the path to your `hod3pc.exe` file.
 * You can also change ARCADE settings, as well as most of the settings available in the genuine game launcher utility.
 * Save once you're done.